Cayman: A Global Financial Centre

 If you heard Cayman is a "tax haven" you've heard wrong!
 The Cayman Islands is a well-regulated, tax neutral financial centre.
 In fact, it is one of the top ten financial centres in the world, with over 40 of the top 50 banks holding licences in the country.

-As the Cayman Islands continues to maintain its dominant position as a leading financial hub, the country’s commitment to excellence and modern legislation are just a few keys to its performance, particularly in capital markets and investments.
+The Cayman Islands continues to maintain its dominant position as a premier global financial hub, efficiently connecting law-abiding users with providers of investment capital and financing around the world, benefitting both developed and developing countries.
+The country’s commitment to excellence and modern legislation are a few key parts to its performance, particularly in capital markets and investments.
 Cayman has also remained the leading jurisdiction for international hedge funds and represents almost half of all captives globally.
-It is the number one domicile for healthcare captives, and continues to excel globally in banking, trusts, capital markets and fiduciary services.
+It is the number one domicile for healthcare and group captives, and continues to excel globally in banking, capital markets, trusts and fiduciary services.

-Cayman’s financial services industry was the recipient of one of the more prestigious international awards in 2016.
-The Banker magazine ranked the Cayman Islands, Top Specialised Financial Centre, for the eighth consecutive year.
+As one of the top ten financial centres in the world, with over 40 of the top 50 banks holding licences in the country, it is not surprising that Cayman’s financial services industry was the recipient of one of the more prestigious international awards in 2017.
+The Banker magazine ranked the Cayman Islands The Top Specialised Financial Centre, for the ninth consecutive year.
 Industry awards such as these highlight the jurisdiction’s success in striking the right legislative and regulatory balance with the creation of innovative financial solutions for its global clients.

 On the dark and moonless night of the 8th of February 1794, a navigational error resulted in ten British ships, including a Royal Navy vessel (HMS Convert), being wrecked on the treacherous coral reefs off East End, Grand Cayman.
 This event, or so many believe, may have led to Cayman’s current tax neutrality.
 Read on for more!